 Sometimes things get complicated.
 Following the steps in the Cook Children's surgery guide will help things go more smoothly.
 Feel free to print a copy for your convenience.

-Download Surgery Guide
+Download Surgery Guide (PDF)

 You must preregister your child for surgery.
 For your convenience, there are two ways to preregister:

 After you preregister, we'll call you to answer any questions you may have about:

 If you're not the parent of the child having surgery, we must have a copy of your legal guardianship document before we can register your child for surgery.